Luna 27

-Luna 27 (Luna-Resurs 1 lander or Luna-Resource-1 lander) is a planned lunar lander mission by the Roscosmos to send a lander to the South Pole–Aitken basin, an area on the far side of the Moon.
+Luna 27 (Luna-Resurs 1 lander or Luna-Resource-1 lander) is a planned lunar lander mission by Russia’s space agency Roscosmos to send a lander to the South Pole–Aitken basin, an area on the far side of the Moon.
 Its objective will be to detect and characterise lunar polar volatiles.
 The mission is a continuation of the Luna-Glob programme.

 Mission

-The purpose is to prospect for minerals, volatiles (nitrogen, water, carbon dioxide, ammonia, hydrogen, methane and sulfur dioxide), and lunar water ice in permanently shadowed areas of the Moon and investigate the potential use of these natural lunar resources.
-On the long term, Russia considers building a crewed base on the Moon's far side that would bring scientific and commercial benefits.
+The purpose is to prospect for minerals, water–both as water ice and volatiles–and other volatiles (such as nitrogen, carbon dioxide, ammonia, hydrogen, methane and sulfur dioxide) in permanently shadowed areas of the Moon; and investigate the potential use of these natural lunar resources.
+Russia is investigating the establishment, in the long term, of a crewed base on the Moon's far side that would bring scientific and commercial benefits.

 The lander mission was announced in November 2014 by Russia, and its launch is planned for 2029-2030.

+In 2026 it was reported that two missions were planned: Luna 27A in 2029 to survey the Lunar south pole, and Luna 27B in 2030 to survey the Lunar north pole.

 Science payload

 The lander will feature 15 science instruments that will analyse the regolith, plasma in the exosphere, dust, and seismic activity.